-The "STOP WANTUNTUN" project means "Stop Hate Speech and Misinformation.”
-It aimed to motivate digital media actors to create content that strengthens social cohesion, to sensitize the population to the dangers of fake news, to detect and deconstruct fake news related to hate speech, and thus to promote social cohesion through the fight against disinformation in Benin.
-In the Beninese context, the implementation of this project was very important because electoral periods are characterized by hate speech, which sometimes includes manipulations of candidates’ words and the consequence of which is national instability.
-In December 2022, there were new municipal and legislative elections.
-The goal of the project was to reduce hate speech and to promote peace.
-The project reached 20 journalists, five web activities, six bloggers, and five influencers, empowering them to dispel disinformation and provide quality content surrounding the election cycle.
+The project motivated digital media actors to create content that strengthens social cohesion, to sensitize the population to the dangers of fake news, to detect and deconstruct fake news related to hate speech, and thus to promote social cohesion through the fight against disinformation in Benin.
+The project title means "Stop Hate Speech and Misinformation."
+In the Beninese context, electoral periods are often characterized by hate speech, which sometimes includes manipulations of candidates’ words, the consequence of which is national instability.
+The project contributed to reducing hate speech and promoting peace during the December 2022 municipal and legislative election cycle.
+By reaching 20 journalists, six bloggers, and five influencers, it empowered these key communicators to effectively dispel disinformation and deliver high-quality, accurate content, thereby fostering a more informed and peaceful election environment.

-Heureuse was a participant in the IVLP Project Edward R. Murrow Program for Journalists - Media Responsibility in Age of Disinformation, organized by the U.S. Department of State and Mississippi Consortium for International Development.
+Heureuse participated in the IVLP Project Edward R. Murrow Program for Journalists - Media Responsibility in Age of Disinformation, organized by the U.S. Department of State and Mississippi Consortium for International Development, in partnership with Global Minnesota, Columbia Council for Internationals, Global Ties Alabama and World Partnerships, Inc.

 Huntsville, AL; Washington, DC; Tampa, FL; Minneapolis, MN; Columbia, SC